James Webb Space Telescope: Optics

 Webb's primary mirror is a 6.5 m-diameter gold-coated beryllium reflector with a collecting area of 25.4 m2.
 If it had been designed as a single, large mirror, it would have been too large for existing launch vehicles.
 The mirror is therefore composed of 18 hexagonal segments (a technique pioneered by Guido Horn d'Arturo), which unfolded after the telescope was launched.
-Image plane wavefront sensing through phase retrieval is used to position the mirror segments in the correct location using precise actuators.
-Subsequent to this initial configuration, they only need occasional updates every few days to retain optimal focus.
+Image plane wavefront sensing via phase retrieval is used to position the mirror segments at the correct locations using precise actuators.
+After this initial configuration, they only need occasional updates every few days to maintain optimal focus.
 This is unlike terrestrial telescopes, for example the Keck telescopes, which must continually adjust their mirror segments using active optics to overcome the effects of gravitational and wind loading.
 The Webb telescope uses 132 small actuation motors to position and adjust the optics.
 The actuators can position the mirror with 10 nanometer accuracy.

 Webb's optical design is a three-mirror anastigmat, which makes use of curved secondary and tertiary mirrors to deliver images that are free from optical aberrations over a wide field.
 The secondary mirror is 0.74 m in diameter.
 In addition, there is a fine steering mirror which can adjust its position many times per second to provide image stabilization.
 Point light sources in images taken by Webb have six diffraction spikes plus two fainter ones, due to the hexagonal shape of the primary mirror segments.